ReZeroE/AnilistPython/README.md

 Note: Please make sure that parameter `manual_select` has not been set to True in bot implementations.
 (False by default)

-## Upcoming Version 0.1.4
+## Upcoming Version 0.1.4 (Releasing 6/4/2022 ~ 6/6/2022)
 The upcoming version 0.1.4 of the AnilistPython lib will include the following features and fixes.
 - SQLite3 database support
-- Anime trailer search
 - Partial Discord bot embed support
 - Minor auto lib setup error fix
+- New data fields for `.get_anime()`:
+    - isAdult
+    - popularity
+    - isLicensed
+    - countryOfOrigin
+    - duration
+    - updatedAt
+    - source
+    - siteUrl

 ## Credits
 Lead Developer: Kevin L. (ReZeroE)